hoangpq/rust-on-android/README.md

-# Experiment Android with Rust Tokio, v8 engine and C++.
+# Experiment Rust on Android with Tokio, v8 engine and C++.

 ## Building
   - Build with `Cargo 1.37.0-nightly (4c1fa54d1 2019-06-24)`